vsoch/vsoch.github.io/_posts/2018/2018-05-23-container-tree.md

 I also learned that visualizing large data in a browser (with the standard DOM) is still pretty hard, and we need libraries that use pixels / WebGL to do better.
 I haven't worked in this domain for a while, so I might want to play around in it again at some point.

+### Comparison
+Importantly, I don't mean to say that this one (rather limited) way of comparing containers is the best or even correct in all circumstances.
+For example, the same software installed in two different locations would be identified as different!
+Rather, I want to provide for you a base data structure and simple functions for you to develop your own algorithms.
+I also want to inspire you to think about container comparisons, and how you might do it.
+Could you generate a tree that keeps the file hash at each node, and then identify similar containers based on matching files, and use a graph distance metric to measure distance in the file hierarchy?
+Might you instead compare containers based on a <strong>functional difference</strong> because after all, the function is what we care about?
+Could you combine both structure and function into a meaningful algorithm?
+(This is starting to feel eerily like we are asking similar questions that we asked years ago during our early study of the brain.
+Structure?
+Function?
+Both?

+### MooMoo, MotherTruckers

 Oh, and the last thing we learned today...